MicrosoftDocs/sql-docs/docs/connect/php/how-to-specify-parameter-direction-using-the-sqlsrv-driver.md

 ---
-title: "How to: Specify Parameter Direction Using the SQLSRV Driver"
+title: "How to: specify parameter direction using the SQLSRV driver"
 description: "Learn how to specify parameter direction when calling a stored procedure using the Microsoft SQLSRV Driver for PHP for SQL Server" ms.custom: "" ms.date: "08/10/2020"